-I attended a vigil last night with the Congregation Ahavath Chesed at their Temple in Jacksonville.
+I attended a vigil with the Congregation Ahavath Chesed at their Temple in Jacksonville.
 It was a moving ceremony remembering the eleven people killed and several wounded at the Tree of Life Synagogue in Pittsburgh’s Squirrel Hill neighborhood, gunned down by the automatic weapons fire of a hate-filled man who said, when apprehended, that “all these Jews need to die.”
 This was the latest nauseating reminder of the scourge of bigotry and racism that infects our nation and the world, rearing its ugly head from the Emanuel AME Church in Charleston, SC to the Sikh gurdwara in Oak Creek, WI, to the genocides of Darfur, Bosnia and South Sudan, and hundreds of points in between.
 There is a darkness upon us, to be sure, and like the songwriters lamented “I’m frightened by those who don’t see it.”

 A Reason for Reflection